apache/mnemonic-site/src/_docs/build.md

 permalink: /docs/build.html
 ---

-### How to build it ?
+### How to build it?

 Please see the file LICENSE for information on how this library is licensed.
+Below you will find descriptions for each module.

 * **mnemonic-core** -- the submodule project for core
 * **mnemonic-collections** -- the submodule project for generic collections